DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/nodes/Flowchart_control/Continue Node.rst

 ---------
 Continue Node is used inside of Loops to forward the loop execution to the next loop iteration.
 This node allows the you to skip part of a Loop sub-flowchart by simply going to the next iteration.
+The Continue node cannot be inserted outside of a Loop.

 .. image:: images/Continue/continue_overview_1.png
    :align: center